Quantum4HEP/QUnfold/README.md

 Further documentation resources are listed here:

 - [Doxygen page](https://justwhit3.github.io/QUnfold/): contains documentation about all the functions and classes of the module.
-> :warning: an input filter is applied to the Doxygen generator, in order to convert Python docstrings into Doxygen format.
+> :warning: An input filter is applied to the Doxygen generator, in order to convert Python docstrings into Doxygen format.
 This filter lies in `scripts/py_filter.sh`.

 ## Studies